NwCoder21/Linux-Sandbox/Redirection and Piping/Redirection.md

 In the above example, we are using `cat` to read (standard input) the contents of the namesofcities.txt file and, instead of outputting the contents to the terminal, it redirects the output (standard output) to the greeting.txt file.

-> Remember: use the `<` symbol to redirect standard in and the `>` symbol to redirect standard ouput
+> Remember: use the `<` symbol to redirect standard in and the `>` symbol to redirect standard output.

-In this example, becuase we have used the `>` symbol, the contents of greeting.txt are being replaced and overwritten by the data which is in namesofcities.txt.
+In this example, because we have used the `>` symbol, the contents of greeting.txt are being replaced and overwritten by the data which is in namesofcities.txt.

 ---

-# Appending Data when Commbining the Redirection of Standard Input and Standard Output - `>>`
+# Appending Data when Combining the Redirection of Standard Input and Standard Output - `>>`

 To append data to a file when combining standard input and standard output, the `>>` can be used.
 For example,

 ![image](https://user-images.githubusercontent.com/107522496/197985142-9a1dd2ea-5dba-4b16-9f98-574fc0afa1e6.png)

 Here, the contents of namesofcities.txt are being sent into `cat`, which then sends (redirects) these contents to the end of the greeting.txt file.
-The orginal contents of greeting.txt remain and the data of namesofcities.txt is appended to the end.
+The original contents of greeting.txt remain and the data of namesofcities.txt is appended to the end.

 ---

-We can also combine Standard input and standard output to crete a new file.
+We can also combine Standard input and standard output to create a new file.
 For example:

 ![image](https://user-images.githubusercontent.com/107522496/197983326-85560532-4cc8-4594-9257-f08b122b15fa.png)

-Here, the new-list.txt file does not exist, however, by redirecting the output to a file names new-list.txt, the system creates this file and sends the contents of standard input (in this case, the contents of namesofcities.txt) to new-list.txt.
+Here, the new-list.txt file does not exist, however, by redirecting the output to a file named new-list.txt, the system creates this file and sends the contents of standard input (in this case, the contents of namesofcities.txt) to new-list.txt.

 ---